Abiesjqq/Abies_Notebook/docs/CourseNotes/Computer Organization/lecture notes/COchap05.md

 ### Q&As on Memory Hierarchy

-!!! remarks "Q1 Block placement"
+#### Q1 Block placement

 _Where can a block be placed in the upper level?_

 Fully Associative, Set Associative, Direct Mapped.

 - Direct mapped: block can only go in one place in the cache.
-    - Fully associative: block can go anywhere in cache.
+- **Fully associative**: block can go anywhere in cache.
-    - Set associative: block can go in one set of places in cache.
+- **Set associative**: block can go in one set of places in cache.

 In fully associative, cache has no index bits.

 Details on set associatice: A set is a group of adjacent blocks in cache.
 Index equals to block address mod(#sets).
 If each set has n blocks, the cache is said to be n-way set associative.

-!!! remarks "Q2 Block identification"
+#### Q2 Block identification

 _How is a block found if it is in the upper level?_

-    Tag/Block.

-!!! remarks "Q3 Block replacement"
+Use tag and valid bit.

+Tag comparation: For fully-associative caches, compare the requested tag with every block's tag in the cache to determine hit or miss.
+For set-associative caches, compare with every block's tag in the set.

+Index of puysical address: for set-associative caches, index has $\log_2(\#\text{sets})$ bits; for directed-mapped caches, index has $\log_2(\#\text{blocks})$ bits; for fully-associated caches, there are no index foeld.

+#### Q3 Block replacement

 _Which block should be replaced on a miss?_

 Random, LRU, FIFO.

-!!! remarks "Q4 Write strategy"
+In set-associative caches and fully-associative caches, there exists the replacement issue.

+- **Random replacement**: randomly pick any block.
+Easy to implement, allocate uniformly, but may evict a block that is about to be accessed.
+- **Least-recently used (LRU)**: pick the block in the set which was least recently accessed.
+Require extra bits to keep track of accesses.
+- **First in, first out (FIFO)**: pick a block from the set which was first came into the cache.

+#### Q4 Write strategy

 _What happens on a write?_

-    Write Back or Write Through (with Write Buffer).
+**Write hit**:

+- **Write-through**: can always discard cached data, maintaining most up-to-date data in the memory.
+- **Write-back**: can't just discard cached data cause may have to write it back to memory.
+Add dirty bits to cache control.

+Advantages:

+- write-through: read misses don't result in writes, memory hierarchy is consistent and it's simply to implement.
+- write-back: write occur at speed of cache and main memory bandwidth is smaller when multiple writes occur to the same block.

+**Write stall**: CPU wait for writes to complete during write-through.

+**Write buffer**: A small cache that can hold a few values waiting to go to main memory.
+To avoid stalling on writes, many CPUs use a write buffer.

+Write buffer does not entirely eliminate stalls.

+**Write miss**:

+- **Write allocate**: the block is loaded into the cache on a miss before anything else occurs.
+- **Write around**: the block is only written to main memory, not stored in cache.

+In general, write-back caches use write-allocate, and write-through caches use write-around.

+??? examples "E.g.5 compare three mapping strategy"

+    Three small caches, four one-word blocks per cache.
+One cache is direct-mapped, the second is two-way set associative, and the third is fully associative.

+    Access sequence: 0, 8, 0, 6.
+8.

+    ---

+    Direct-mapped: 5 misses, because 0 and 8 share the same position in cache.

+    Two-way associative: all data stored in set 0, but each set has 2 blocks.
+4 misses and 1 hit.

+    Fully associative: 3 misses and 2 hits.

+??? examples "E.g.6 cache size"

+    Assume cache size is 4K Block, block size is 4 words, physical address is 32bits.
+Find the total number of tag bits for 4-way associativity.

+    ---

+    - #(cache sets): $2^{12}$/4 = $2^{10}$
+    - Index: 10 bits
+    - Offset: 4 bits
+    - Tag: 32-10-4 = 18 bits
+    - Total bits for tag: 18\*4K = 72 Kbits

+### Measure Cache Performance!

+- Average_memory_access_time = hit_time + miss_time
+  = hit_rate \* cache_time + miss_rate \* memory_time

+Use CPU time to measure cache performance.

+- CPU_time = (CPU_execution_clock_cycle + Memory_stall_clock_cycles) \* Clock_cycle_time.

+In which:

+- CPU_execution_clock_cycle = CI \* CPI \* Clock_cycle_time.

+- Memory_stall_clock_cycles = #instrctions \* miss_ratio \* miss_penalty
+  = Read_stall_cycles + Write_stall_cycles.

+For read stall:

+- Read_stall_cycles = Read_per_program \* Read_miss_rate \* Read_miss_panelty.

+For a write-through plus write buffer scheme:

+- Write_stall_cycles = (Write_per_program \* Write_miss_rate \* Write_miss_panelty) + Write_buffer_stalls.

+In most write-through cache organizations, the read and write miss penalties are the same.

+??? examples "E.g.6 calculate cache performance"

+    Assume:

+    - instruction cache miss rate: 2%
+    - data cache miss rate: 4%
+    - CPI without any memory stalls: 2
+    - miss penalty: 100 cycles
+    - The frequency of all loads and stores in gcc: 36%

+    How faster a processor would run with a perfect cache?

+    ---

+    - Instruction miss cycles: 2%\*CI\*100 = 2CI
+    - Data miss cycles: 4%\*(CI\*36%)\*100 = 1.44CI
+    - Total memory-stall cycles: 3.44CI

+    CPI with stall: CPI with perfect cache + total memory-stalls = 5.44CI

+    ---

+    When CPU is faster, total memory-stall cycles increases, thus the increase in computer performance is less than proportional to the increase in CPU frequency.

+### Improve Cache Performance!

+!!! remarks "Sol.1 More flexible placement of blocks to reduce cache misses"

+    See in Q1.

+!!! remarks "Sol.2 Choosing which block to replace"

+    See in Q2.

+!!! remarks "Sol.3 Choosing different block size"

+    Larger blocks should reduce miss rate, but fewer blocks means more competition and may increase miss rate as well.

+    Larger blocks exploit spatial locality.
+In practice, use split caches because there is more spatial locality in code.

+!!! remarks "Sol.4 Designing the memory system to support cache"

+    Bandwidth: transferred words / time panelty

+    **Performance in wider main memory**: When width of main memory increases, transfer times decrease and bandwidth increases.

+    **Performance in four-way interleaved memory**: parallel access to four memory banks.

+!!! remarks "Sol.5 Reducing miss penalty with multilevel caches"

+    Add a second level cache: often primary cache is on the same chip as the processor.
+Use SRAMs to add another cache above primary memory (DRAM).
+Miss penalty goes down if data is in 2nd level cache.

+    ??? examples "E.g. multilevel caches miss panelty"

+        CPI of 1.0 on a 5GHz machine with a 2% miss rate, 100ns DRAM access.
+Adding 2nd level cache with 5ns access time decreases miss rate to 0.5%.
+Calculate the decreasement of CPI.

+        ---

+        - Clock cycle time: 0.2ns.
+        - Miss panelty to main memory: 100ns/0.2ns = 500 cycles.

+        CPI equals execution cycles plus stall cycles:

+        - Total CPI with one level cache: 1.0+2%\*500 = 11 cycles.
+        - Miss panelty to the 2nd cache: 5ns/0.2ns = 25 cycles.
+        - Total CPI with two levels cache: 1.0+2%\*25+0.5%\*500 = 4 cycles.

+        The processor is faster by: 11/4 = 2.8.

+!!! remarks "Sol.6 Software optimization blocking"

+    Interact with software.
+Misses depend on memory patterns.

+## Virtual Memory

+Motivation:

+1. Efficient and safe sharing of memory among multiple programs.
+2. Remove the programming burdens of a small, limited amount of main memory.

+Main Memory act as a cache for the secondary storage (disk).

+### Pages

+**Pages**: virtual memory block.

+**Page faults**: the data is not in memory, need to retrieve from disk.

+Virtual pages are more than physical pages.
+Page faults cause huge miss panelty, thus pages are faily large (e.g., 4KB).
+We can handle the faults in software instead of hardware.
+Using write-through is too expensive, so we use write back.